Graduate Student Enrollment Information

 The University offers access to a wide range of financial support, including fellowships and teaching, research, or service assistantships.
 For information on departmental funding, including teaching and research assistantships, see your departmental representative.
 For information on University-wide fellowships, grants, and awards, go to The Graduate School website.
 Assistance in obtaining external funding is also available for currently enrolled students.
 Go to the Office of Graduate Fellowships and Awards website for more information.

 The Office of Financial Aid assists students with securing federal, state, and institutional financial aid.
-Early applications are recommended.
+An early FAFSA application submission is recommended.
 Visit the Office of Financial Aid website to find out how to apply.
 Please note: International students are not eligible to apply for financial aid.

 Tuition and Fees